jrnold/r4ds-exercise-solutions/docs/datetimes.md

 1. Why is there `months()` but no `dmonths()`?

-There is no direct unambigous value of months in seconds:
+There is no direct unambiguous value of months in seconds since months have differing numbers of days.

-- 31 days: Jan, Mar, May, Jul, Aug, Oct,
+- 31 days: January, March, May, July, August, October
-- 30 days: Apr, Jun, Sep, Nov, Dec
+- 30 days: April, Jun, September, November, December
-- 28 or 29 days: Feb
+- 28 or 29 days: February

-Though in the past, in the pre-computer era, for arithmetic convenience, bankers adopoted a 360 day year with 30 day months.
+Though in the past, in the pre-computer era, for arithmetic convenience, bankers adopted a 360 day year with 30 day months.

 2. Explain `days(overnight * 1)` to someone who has just started learning R. How does it work?